Pipe Organ Needs New Home

 1942 date appears to be when Holtkamp converted it from tubular but in doing

-swell and great chests.
-It is possible that the original location for the
+original swell and great chests.
+It is possible that the original location

 In 1974 I rebuilt all of the secondary pneumatics in both swell and great chests (b&w picture below shows some of them lined up for re-installation) and it was in perfect playing condition.
 I used hot hide glue because I love it and it is so easy to work with.